Using the Android app¶

 Migrating data from your existing app setup¶

 You can follow these steps when switching apps on the same device.
-If you decided to import only specific devices and folders (recommended) you can still keep using your existing app setup (keeping both apps installed in parallel).
+If you decide to import only specific devices and folders (recommended), you can still keep using your existing app setup (keeping both apps installed in parallel).

 You can also follow these steps when setting up Syncthing on a new device based on the configuration from another device.